DavidYKay/davidykay.github.io/_posts/2016-11-30-Distributing-Mobile-VR-Outside-Official-Channels.md

 ## Daydream

 Same as above.
-Daydream is just Android so you need
+Daydream is just Android so you need to provide an APK and have your users enable sideloading.

 ## Gear VR